 Keep in mind, I only recommend the brands above after AlkaViva and Tyent.
 Use more caution if you decide to buy an ionizer from the companies above.

-Best Alkaline Water Solutions
+The Best Alkaline Water Solutions

 I devote this final section to a list of the best alkaline water solutions for your home and while on the go.

 - A reverse osmosis water filtration system with remineralization is another solid choice.
 Reverse osmosis filtration does an incredible job of removing water contaminants.
-This system will raise the pH of your water to a suitable level since plain reverse osmosis water is usually on the acidic side.
-This system also adds a wide range of alkaline minerals including calcium, magnesium, and potassium.

-- A quality alkaline water machine and stainless steel insulated cup to hold your water – The best way to preserve the life of your ionized water is to store it in a dark, airtight container.
+- A quality alkaline water machine #ad and stainless steel insulated cup to hold your water – The best way to preserve the life of your ionized water is to store it in a dark, airtight container.
 You also reduce plastic waste by taking this route.
 The ocean doesn’t need any more plastic waste.

 Are you sure which alkaline water brands to avoid now?
 I think you have all the information you need to buy the best alkaline water products.